jld12/SeniorProject/readme.txt

 Access them as you would any other php file, or head to Phantasy.Online to view the pages live.

+NOTE: I HAVE REPLACED ANY PASSWORDS WITH 'PASSWORD' TO KEEP MY PASSWORDS SAFE.
+LET ME KNOW IF YOU WANT A COPY OF THE ORIGINAL, UNEDITED FILES.

 File system contents:
   Root folder:
     Account.php : Account page.
 Has personal run information and links depending on user type.